 Family Information Folders: Every Seal family has a folder in the file cart kept on the pool deck.
 This folder is used to distribute flyers, ribbons and other team information.
 Check your folder often!

 Bulletin Board: You will find the most up-to-date event team information on the team bulletin board.
 We recommend you check it daily.

 15. Age Groups

-Your swimmer’s age as of June 15th, 2017 determines which age group she will participate in for the entire season.
-Children are grouped as follows:
+Your swimmer’s age as of June 15th, 2021 determines which age group she will participate in for the entire season.
+Children are typically grouped as follows:

 Minimum Swim Requirements

 (ages 3-4), Learn to swim

 |Ability to float, hold breath underwater and be comfortable in the water without any floating device assistance.|